 I previously held positions as the lead fundraising professional for the International Center of Photography, a distinguished museum and educational institution based in New York City; Repair the World, a national nonprofit promoting volunteerism by Jewish young adults; Learning Leaders, a NYC-based nonprofit training volunteers to serve in 800 city public schools; and Publicolor, an innovative youth development after-school program.

-I began my nonprofit career building and directing the development special events department of the NYU Medical Center (now NYU Langone Health), where I worked closely with numerous trustees; designed and launched flagship events such as the opening of the NYU Cancer Institute and its Inaugural Gala; and recruited, trained, and managed a team that planned and implemented hundreds of benefits and cultivation events annually.
+I began my nonprofit career building and directing the development special events department of the NYU Medical Center (now NYU Langone), where I worked closely with numerous trustees; designed and launched flagship events such as the opening of the NYU Cancer Institute and its Inaugural Gala; and recruited, trained, and managed a team that planned and implemented hundreds of benefits and cultivation events annually.

 I graduated from Harvard-Radcliffe and later pursued Ph.D. studies in Art History at Columbia, where I received an M.A. in Art History and Archaeology.

 I serve as an occasional panelist, moderator, and instructor in the areas of fundraising and board development and have served on the Selection Committee of the Nonprofit Excellence Awards since 2017.